julianoBRL/DiscordBotFramework/README.md

 # DiscordBotFramework
-Framework to easily develop discord bots and integrations + a WebManager to manage bots containers, plugins, apps, etc...
+Framework to easily develop discord bots and integrations.